The Bathroom Revolution

 The role of the bathroom is changing rapidly.
 The importance of the bath in our homes has grown dramatically just in the past 20 years.
 Spacious rooms, closeted toilets, double bowl lavatories, whirlpool tubs, and large walk-in showers have found their way into our homes.
 No longer just a functional room, the bath is becoming a luxury retreat.
 Purely utilitarian functions of bathrooms are now being relegated to small cubicles.
 Toilets are housed in separate enclosures; tubs, showers, and lavatories are placed in distinct areas.

 As a culture, we are in the process of transforming the bath from a purely functional space into an opulent private retreat.
 To many homeowners, baths have become "morning" or "evening" rooms.
 The average bathroom in new housing has tripled in size over the past quarter-century.
-Boundaries between master bedroom and master bath are dissolving.
+Boundaries between the master bedroom and master bath are dissolving.
 The bath blends into a dressing area that seamlessly merges with the sleeping area.
 Meanwhile, new equipment is moving in.
 Exercise machines, personal spas, televisions, telephones, audio equipment, and even fireplaces are being introduced into the bathing area.

 Bedrooms and baths now form a kind of inner-sanctum where people can indulge themselves in the lap of luxury.
 The bath is becoming our private sanctuary — a place to get away from it all.